rkrux/bitcoincore_prnotes/schnorr.md

 s12 = r2' + p2' * e
 s12 = s2'
 ```
+* Since s12 equals s2', so the malicious user can send their own signature here!
 * This attack is possible because of the linaerity of the Schnorr signatures.
 * One way to mitigate this attack is to mandate for the user 2 to sign a message
  with the corresponding private key for P2, which they will not have.
 But this